core-wg/href/draft-ietf-core-href.md

 fail gracefully in the face of malicious inputs.)

-CRIs have been designed with the objective that, after the above normalization, conversion of two distinct (absolute) CRIs to URIs do not yield the "same" URI, including equivalence under syntax-based normalization ({{Section 6.2.2 of RFC3986@-uri}}), but not including protocol-based normalization.
+CRIs have been designed with the objective that, after the above normalization, conversion of two distinct CRIs to URIs do not yield the "same" URI, including equivalence under syntax-based normalization ({{Section 6.2.2 of RFC3986@-uri}}), but not including protocol-based normalization.
-(This is not an objective for CRI references, which may lead to equivalent URIs or not depending on the base used for resolving them.)
+Note that this exclusively is an objective for (absolute) CRIs, not for CRI references: these need to be resolved relative to a base URI, with results that may be equivalent or not depending on the base.

 # Comparison